codacy/codacy-codesniffer/src/main/resources/docs/description/SlevomatCodingStandard_ControlStructures_NewWithParentheses.md

-Control Structures: New With Parentheses
+## ControlStructures: New With Parentheses

+Requires `new` with parentheses.